 However, previous approaches based on MPC focus on the choice of ground reaction forces or torque trajectory under the fixed contact modes, and only a few approaches consider the contact sequence~\citep{Bledt,neunert2018whole}.
-Such formulations, primarily relying on predefined contact sequences, are suited for periodic motions such as walking or running.
-For dynamic maneuvers demanding non-repetitive and asymmetric contact sequences, it is crucial to preset the \textit{feasible} contact modes prior to optimization.
-However, tackling this is intricate, given the intertwined nature of overall motion patterns (e.g., body velocity, swing leg trajectory, and foothold position) with specific contact modes.
-Moreover, this predefined process for the entire trajectory horizon should be repeated for each distinct task.
+For dynamic maneuvers demanding non-repetitive and asymmetric contacts, prior formulations require presetting the \textit{feasible} contact modes before optimization.
+However, tackling this is complex due to the intertwined nature of overall motion patterns (e.g., body velocity, swing leg trajectory, and foothold position) with specific contact modes.
+Moreover, this predefined process for the entire horizon should be repeated for each distinct task.

 To address the aforementioned challenges, this work employs a contact-implicit approach.
 This approach facilitates the concurrent discovery of \textit{feasible} contact modes, ensuring compatibility with states, control inputs, and contact forces.
-Based on the direct transcription method~\citep{Posa1,Manchester2}, it is necessary to incorporate the complementarity constraints resulting from the Signorini condition into an explicit constraint form to ensure the contact motion's feasibility.
-However, this results in a challenging formulation within the mathematical program with complementarity constraints (MPCC).
-Additionally, addressing it through mixed integer programming introduces significant computational load due to the exponential combinations of contact modes.
-In order to avoid this computational burden, this work adopts a contact-implicit approach based on the shooting method~\citep{Yuval2012,TO-w-contact,carius2018trajectory}.
-The complementarity constraints are considered implicitly within the optimization process; this approach mitigates the computational burden associated with the exponential increase in mode sequences as the number of contact points increases~\citep{carius2018trajectory}.
-Moreover, the utilization of differential dynamic programming (DDP) in solving the optimization problem, which exhibits a linear increase in computation over the horizon, enables real-time computation for contact-implicit model predictive control.
+Based on the direct transcription method~\citep{Posa1,Manchester2}, the complementarity constraints resulting from the Signorini condition are incorporated into explicit constraints forms to ensure the contact feasibility.
+However, this explicit constraint can lead to computational burdens due to exponential contact mode combinations.
+To circumvent this issue, this work adopts a contact-implicit approach based on the differential dynamic programming (DDP) method~\citep{Yuval2012,TO-w-contact,carius2018trajectory}.
+The complementarity constraints are considered implicitly within the optimization process, mitigating computational burdens associated with the exponential growth of mode sequences as the number of contact points increases~\citep{carius2018trajectory}.
+Moreover, the utilization of DDP, exhibiting a linear increase in computation over the horizon, enables real-time computation for contact-implicit model predictive control.